Belonging To Family

-This 10-week program uses group work to maintain and strengthen the connections between Aboriginal inmates and their partners, their children, their children's carer, their extended family and/or their community elders.
+Over several weeks, the program uses group work led by our expert facilitators to strengthen the connections between the parent in prison and their partners, their children, their children’s carer, their extended family and their community Elders.
+These meetings are held both with the parent in prison and with the family and children out in the community.

-The program aims to reduce recidivism by providing the inmates with a closer bond with their children; healthier family relationships; and support during and after release.
-They are invited to consider their importance to, and responsibility for, their children's wellbeing and their future, as well as that of their partner – and increasing their self-knowledge in the process.
+The program aims to reduce recidivism by giving the parent in prison a closer bond with their children; healthier family relationships; and support during and after release.
+They are invited to consider their importance to, and responsibility for, their children’s wellbeing and their future, as well as that of their partner – and increasing their self-knowledge in the process.